Mr. Mike's Mondo Video: Reception

-Bill Cosford of The Miami Herald wrote that "yes, it’s good stuff, this Mondo.
-And it’s sick.
-And it’s a good thing it isn’t on TV, where some unwary soul could stumble on it in the wee hours only to be traumatized.
+Bill Cosford of The Miami Herald wrote that "yes, it's good stuff, this Mondo.
+And it's sick.
+And it's a good thing it isn't on TV, where some unwary soul could stumble on it in the wee hours only to be traumatized.
 At least moviegoers will know what to expect when they walk in.
 You are warned."
-Robert Alan Rose of the St. Petersburg Times wrote that "two disappointments quickly emerge in Mr. Mike'i Mondo Video, now in local theaters: Mr. Mike—alias Michael O'Donoghue—had nothing to do with writing or filming the animated antics of the clay sculpture, Mr. Bill.
+Robert Alan Rose of the St. Petersburg Times wrote that "two disappointments quickly emerge in Mr. Mike's Mondo Video, now in local theaters: Mr. Mike—alias Michael O'Donoghue—had nothing to do with writing or filming the animated antics of the clay sculpture, Mr. Bill.
 And—sadder to say—the rest of Mr. Mike's 90-minute offering doesn't come close to its opening segment."
-Greg Tozian of The Tampa Tribune said that "in Mondo Video, a 90-minute grab bag of barf-styled humor that NBC first requested be filmed and finally refused to air (deciding it was "offensive") O'Donohue seems to miss the mark much of the time."
+Greg Tozian of The Tampa Tribune said that "in Mondo Video, a 90-minute grab bag of barf-styled humor that NBC first requested be filmed and finally refused to air (deciding it was "offensive") O'Donoghue seems to miss the mark much of the time."
 Bob Curtright of The Wichita Beacon said simply that "the censor was right about this tasteless, offensive, sleazily-made hodge-podge."
 Walter V. Addiego of the San Francisco Examiner called it "a collection of outrageous skits and jokes that are long on attempted offensiveness and sadly short on humor."
-Ernest Leogrande of the New York Daily News said that the film "evinces a kind of smugness, a suggestion that there are clods on the earth who need to have their conventional minds jolted by ideas that the 'Mondo Video' crowd are able to take in stride."
+Ernest Leogrande of the New York Daily News said that the film "evinces a kind of smugness, a suggestion that there are clods on the earth who need to have their conventional minds jolted by ideas that the Mondo Video crowd are able to take in stride."

 Roger Catlin of the Omaha World-Herald said it was "not unlike a very good episode of Saturday Night Live, which may make you feel funny about dishing out money to see it.
-Without shampoo commercials and other interruptions, it’s almost worth it."
-Robert C. Trussell of The Kansas City Star wrote that it "gets two stars, not for its humor—of which there is little—but because its bizarre quality makes it an Interesting novelty piece."
+Without shampoo commercials and other interruptions, it's almost worth it."
+Robert C. Trussell of The Kansas City Star wrote that it "gets two stars, not for its humor—of which there is little—but because its bizarre quality makes it an interesting novelty piece."
 Jacqi Tully of The Arizona Daily Star wrote: